m-daniela/chat-app/Notes/Final/thesis4.md

 They also review the X3DH key exchange protocol and the double ratchet algorithm of Signal and point out the novelties introduced in their cryptographic core, such as forward secrecy, post-compromise security and message key authentication.

 They define the key update of the double ratchet [@ratchet_pdf] as a tree of stages, which are the key exchanges and ratchet steps.
-Having multiple stages in a session, or chat between two parties, the protocol can be seen as a multi-stage AKE.
+Having multiple stages in a session, or chat, between two parties, the protocol can be seen as a multi-stage AKE.

 They conclude that the it is secure under the assumptions that all KDFs are random oracles and that it is hard to compute the shared secret when having access to a decisional Diffie-Hellman oracle, meaning that given the parts making the shared secret from each party, it is hard to distinguish the result from any random element from the underlying group.